open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 ### Restriction to power-of-two

-Restricting parent sampling rates to powers of two does not limit tail Samplers from using arbitrary probabilities.
+Restricting parent sampling probabilities to powers of two does not limit tail Samplers from using arbitrary probabilities.
 The companion [OTEP 170](https://github.com/open-telemetry/oteps/blob/main/text/trace/0170-sampling-probability.md) has discussed the use of a `sampler.adjusted_count` attribute that would not be